Al Saunders: Coaching career

 Saunders first NFL head coaching position came with the San Diego Chargers as interim head coach following the resignation of Don Coryell after Coryell posted three non winning seasons and a 1–7 start in 1986.
 At 38 years old, Saunders became the youngest head coach in the NFL.
 He previously worked for the Chargers as receivers coach in 1983–84 and assistant head coach in 1985–86 for what was one of the most prolific offenses in the history of modern football.
 In 1985, San Diego's "Air Coryell" offense led the NFL in passing and total offense for an unprecedented fifth time in six years.
 Saunders tutored Hall of Fame receivers Charlie Joiner and Kellen Winslow and oversaw the development of Pro Bowl receivers Wes Chandler, Lionel James and Gary Anderson.

-Saunders first full season as head coach in 1987 was marked by the NFL players union strike and the "Replacement" games.
-While leading the "Replacement" players to an undefeated 3–0 record (matched only by Joe Gibbs eventual Super Bowl Champion Washington Redskins), Saunders guided the team to an overall 8–7 record becoming the Chargers first winning season in 5 years.
+Saunders' first full season as head coach in 1987 was marked by the NFL players union strike and the "Replacement" games.
+While leading the "Replacement" players to an undefeated 3–0 record (matched only by Joe Gibbs' eventual Super Bowl Champion Washington Redskins), Saunders guided the team to an overall 8–7 record becoming the Chargers first winning season in 5 years.
 The following year, with the loss of Dan Fouts, Winslow, Chandler and several other key players the team finished 6–10.
-After that season Saunders was replaced by Dan Henning amidst reports of philosophical differences between him and Director of Football Operations Steve Ortmayer.
-Henning had records of 6–10, 6-10 and 4-12 the subsequent 3 years and was fired in 1991.
+After that season, Saunders was replaced by Dan Henning, amidst reports of philosophical differences between him and Director of Football Operations Steve Ortmayer.
+Henning had records of 6–10, 6-10 and 4-12 the subsequent three years and was fired in 1991.

 From 1989 until 1998, Saunders was with the Kansas City Chiefs.
 He served as the assistant head coach and wide receivers coach working with Pro Bowl performers Carlos Carson, Stephone Paige, Webster Slaughter, Andre Rison and Derrick Alexander.
 Saunders worked for 10 winning seasons under the highly respected head coach Marty Schottenheimer.

 After Schottenheimer's unexpected resignation from the Chiefs, Saunders joined the St. Louis Rams coaching staff under the legendary Dick Vermeil.
 Serving as associate head coach and receivers coach with the Rams (1999–2000), he helped create one of the most dynamic and explosive offenses that the NFL had ever seen, and helped lead the Rams to a Super Bowl XXXIV victory.
 Leading the NFL in virtually every significant offensive category, "The Greatest Show on Turf" established numerous NFL records for scoring and offensive production.
-The emergence of Hall of Fame quarterback Kurt Warner, the production of Hall of Fame running back Marshall Faulk, and Saunders's development of Pro Bowlers Isaac Bruce and Torry Holt were all largely cited as the key factor in the Rams' innovative and creative success.
+The emergence of Hall of Fame quarterback Kurt Warner, the production of Hall of Fame running back Marshall Faulk, and Saunders' development of Pro Bowlers Isaac Bruce and Torry Holt were all largely cited as the key factor in the Rams' innovative and creative success.